FozzieUK/FoxESS-Canbus-Protocol/README.md

 > 0x1871 [0x01,  0x00,  0x01,  0x00,  0x01,  0x00,  0x00,  0x00]

+This is only sent after BMS communications is established (a valid response to a poll request) and occurs 6 seconds, the BMS responds with the individual battery pack status.

 ### Response frames (individual pack data)

 | ID     | b0                | b1                | b2                | b3                | b4           | b5           | b6               | b7              |